vishvAsa/kalpAntaram/dharmaH/nibandhaH/kANe/history/v3/2_vyavahAra/27_dAyabhAga.md

 661

 Sunaḥsepa was a krita son.
 Svayandatta-Vas.
-(17. 33-35) says that Sunaḥsepa became the svayamdatta son of Viśvamitra as stated in the Ait.
+(17. 33-35) says that Sunaḥsepa became the svayam-datta son of Viśvamitra as stated in the Ait.
 Br. (referred to above in n.
 1244).

 Paunarbhava (the son of a punarbht pampide H. of Dh. vol. II. pp. 608-610 for the meaning of punarbhū and the remarriage of widows (pp. 611-621 ).